jonathan-whiteley/geospatial-site-selection/README.md

 **Note**: Production mode (default) uses exact schema names.
 Development mode adds `dev_{username}_` prefix to avoid conflicts between developers.

+**If schemas already exist** (from a previous deployment):
+- The bundle will detect this and skip schema creation (idempotent behavior)
+- If you get "Schema already exists" errors, see troubleshooting in `databricks.yml` header comments

 **Verify the volume was created** (troubleshooting step):
 ```bash
 databricks volumes list {catalog}.geo_bronze